inmanta/inmanta-core/docs/administrators/auth.rst

    $ sudo systemctl restart inmanta-server

-After the restart of the orchestrator, authentication is enabled on the server and the web-console will ask for your credentials when accessing the application.
+After the restart of the orchestrator, authentication is enabled on the server and the web-console will ask for your credentials.

 .. _auth-ext: